 - When a defective product causes the damage

-- You have damage caused by vandalism
+- When you have damage caused by vandalism

 If your lawyer recommends filing a lawsuit, the potential value of the damages will determine the jurisdiction.
 Local county civil courts usually handle more minor cases, while the state’s circuit courts handle those worth $50,000 and more.